migbrit/sales-web/README.md

 # Sales website

-> This is a website project that has a simple CRUD of sales, I used MySql as database to save the data of all sales registered, the website has cool interaction with departments, sellers and sales, test yourself!
+> This is a website project that has a simple CRUD of sales, I used MySQL as database to save the data of all sales registered, the website has cool interaction with departments, sellers and sales, test yourself!

+> ASP.NET, C#, Entity Framework, MySQL, LINQ, HTML, CSS

 ## 💻 Prerequisites